 DigiByte is one of the oldest blockchains on the market.
-Launched in 2014, it claims to be a Bitcoin or Litecoin competitor by offering more speed, decentralization and security.
+Launched in 2014, it claims to be a Bitcoin or Litecoin competitor by offering more speed, decentralisation and security.
 Although it has been around for many years, it has never suffered a large-scale attack on its system.
 DigiByte operates the same way as Bitcoin, although with some differences.
 It is a proof-of-work blockchain but has a maximum supply of 21 billion tokens.
-It currently runs 280 transactions per second (unlike Bitcoin’s 7), has 15-second block times and uses 5 algorithms to mine.
-According to the team at DigiByte, using 5 algorithms to mine encourages decentralization, which improves the security of the network.
-Another important difference is that DigiByte has created an interesting environment for DigiAssets, a smart contract style network that enables decentralized applications and programmable tokens.
+It currently runs 280 transactions per second (unlike Bitcoin’s seven), has 15-second block times and uses five algorithms to mine.
+According to the team at DigiByte, using five algorithms to mine encourages decentralisation, which improves the security of the network.
+Another important difference is that DigiByte has created an interesting environment for DigiAssets, a smart contract style network that enables decentralised applications and programmable tokens.

 DGB, DigiByte’s native token, is listed on a majority of popular exchanges.
-You can find it on Binance, Crypto.com and Kraken, along with a variety of smaller exchanges, although it is not available on Coinbase.
+You can find it on big exchanges like Binance and Crypto.com, along with New Zealand-based exchanges like Easy Crypto and BitPrime.
 These exchanges vary in terms of fees, security, currencies supported and payment methods.
-Depending on your country of origin, certain exchanges might not be available to you, so it’s important to do your own research and remember that there will be an option for everyone, regardless of their location.
+It’s important to do your own research to find the right option for you.
 Below, you will find a list of platforms that we have vetted for DigiByte.

 Once you have chosen a cryptocurrency exchange, go to the platform and create an account.
 Look at our list of exchanges below to pick the best one for you.
-Remember that to buy DGB with your national currency, you will be required to present some form of government issued ID, so keep that document close by for when you need to present it.
+Remember that to buy DGB with fiat currency, such as New Zealand dollars, you will be required to present some form of government-issued ID, so keep that document close by for when you need it.

 Depending on the cryptocurrency exchange you choose, you will need to deposit funds into your account, register a debit or credit card or transfer cryptocurrency to the platform.

 Depositing funds.
-The cheapest way to buy DigiByte is to deposit your national currency directly from your bank account into the exchange.
+The cheapest way to buy DigiByte is to deposit NZD directly from your bank account into the exchange.
 There are usually no fees for this type of deposit and the same process can be done if you decide to sell your cryptocurrency.

 Although this is the cheapest method, the trade-off is availability of funds.
 It usually takes a few days to clear, depending on your bank.
 However, once this process is finished, you can buy DGB or any other cryptocurrency available on the platform.

 Using a debit or credit card: This is the fastest method of deposit, but it also comes with a number of trade-offs.
 It is usually the most expensive option, with some platforms charging up to 5% in deposit fees.
-Although its ease of use and instant purchase method are attractive, these costs can add up over time and some providers might not allow this option, as we have seen recently with some UK banks.
+Although its ease of use and instant purchase method are attractive, these costs can add up over time and some providers might not allow this option.

 Using cryptocurrency.
 Every exchange will allow you to buy, sell or trade cryptocurrencies using crypto as a funding option.
 Fees and availability of funds will depend on the network you are using (exchanges usually won’t charge a fee for depositing with crypto).
 As such, a popular method for traders is to deposit a digital asset and use this to trade in and out of their token of choice.
 Some exchanges do not require KYC for those using only crypto, but that is up to the user to research.